alexiusvdt/petshelter/README.md

-### Pet Shelter
+### Pet Shelter API
 ## By Alex Johnson

-An Api for managing pet residents with a dedicated client for interacting with the API/database
+An Api for managing pet residents

 🐱 [Documentation](#api-documentation)